Investors The Trendlines Group, OurCrowd

-The EdenShield products leverage the beneficial characteristics of medicinal plants endemic to Israel’s semi-desert region and contain proprietary aromatic ingredients that mask plant odor and lower insect attraction.
+EdenShield’s plant protection products leverage the beneficial characteristics of plants endemic to Israel’s semi-desert region and contain botanical extracts and nutrients vital for plant health and proprietary aromatic ingredients that mask plant odor and lower insect attraction.
 The material maintains its efficacy throughout the entire growing season.
 It does not affect honeybees or other beneficial insects, and pests do not develop resistance to it.

-The Company’s first product, NET, is an agro-technical treatment applied to greenhouse screens (not on crops) using GateKeeper™ a dedicated sprinkler system.
-EdenShield’s second product, DIRECT, is a foliar spray fertilizer applied directly to greenhouse vegetables, flowers, and cannabis.
+The Company’s NET product is an agro-technical treatment applied to greenhouse screens (not on crops) using GateKeeper™, EdenShield’s dedicated sprinkler system.
+Its DIRECT product is a foliar spray fertilizer applied directly to greenhouse vegetables, flowers, and cannabis.

 Tests with EdenShield’s products demonstrated lower greenhouse penetration of thrips, whiteflies, and tuta absoluta by over 90%.

 Growers are actively looking for new solutions to improve crop yield by reducing the massive amount of damage caused by insects, and to reduce the use of pesticides.
 EdenShield’s natural plant-based solutions improve crop yield and reduce pesticide use.

 Patented, eco-friendly plant-based alternative to chemical pesticides • Successful trials: nearly 100% insect blockage • Field trials with leading growers and IPM leaders • Sales, distribution agreements • Crop insecticide market: $14 billion

 More than 20 years’ experience in business and management; previously, at Eltel Technologistics and Phytech Technologies

 Chemical engineer with more than 18 years of international executive-level experience in business development for advanced agricultural markets; positions at Netafim and Herbs of Kedem

 20 years of international experience in advanced agricultural technologies